Content marketing is a way to promote your business over social media or blogging.

 If you are using a link to download a file make sure that your security is up to scratch, these landing pages could come under attack by hackers replicating you landing page and sending out malicious files or stealing data.
 It can be tough for an audience to trust a download from a platform they haven’t used before, so give plenty of options to your audience so they can use a service they are most familiar with.

-When and How Often Should You Post?
+How Often Should You Post?

 It depends on your audience, but we suggest posting every day.
 This way you can build up your audience and increase your visibility.
 Make sure it is at a consistent time and day throughout the week.
 This is because your audience will start to look forward to and expect your content if it is done well.